3's & 7's: Other versions

 The pre-version of the song that was uploaded to the band's Myspace page features different vocal notes during the first half of the bridge, and different lyrics in the second half.

 The lyrics that appear in the Era Vulgaris version are:

 And the pre-version's lyrics are:

+The pre-version appeared in Guitar Hero III: Legends of Rock part of the main setlist and as downloadable content for the Rock Band games.